 After 911, the experts found that some of the old rules no longer applied.
 Learn to be open to what is unique in each experience.

-Every walk at the seashore offers a new tide line.
+Every walk at the seashore offers a new tide line to explore.

 Read more about how nonprofit organizations succeed with individual fundraising: